Dynamics of a Fleming-Viot type particle system on the cycle graph: Introduction

-The following result provides a bound for the speed of convergence of the empirical distribution induced by the $N$-particle system to the QSD when $N \rightarrow \infty$. \begin{corol}[Convergence to the QSD] We have
+The following result provides a bound for the speed of convergence of the empirical distribution induced by the $N$-particle system to the QSD when $N \rightarrow \infty$. \begin{cor}[Convergence to the QSD] We have